CadenzaProject/Cadenza2023-Workshop/index.md

       <button class="btn btn-primary">Click here to register me for the Clarity 2023 Workshop!</button>
     </a> -->

-We are now pleased to announce the 1st Cadenza Workshop for Machine Learning Challenges for Improving music listening for those with hearing impairment.
+We are now pleased to announce the 1st Cadenza Workshop for Machine Learning Challenges for improving music listening for people with hearing impairment.

 <h2>About</h2>